sushanttripathy/graphene/README.md

 G.add_edge(4, 5)
 ```

-To load a graph from an adjacency matrix provided as a csv (excel style csv), where the first row contains the target node ids and the first column of subsequent rows contains the source node id and the [row x column] cell contains edge weight as a float.
+To load a graph from an adjacency matrix provided as a csv (excel style csv), where the first row contains the target node ids and the first column of subsequent rows contains the source node id and the [row, column] cell contains edge weight as a float.
 If nothing is specified, the edge is assumed absent

 ```python
 G.load_adjacency_matrix_from_csv("path_to_file.csv")